jasonjac2/OneMoreWiki/Formula-Commands.md

 A2 has a formula "1+1", then when A1 is calculated, it will not force A2 to be recalculated.
 Instead, each cell is calculated in order, top-down and left-to-right across the table.

-The Recalculate command will recalculate all formulas in the selected table(s).
+The Recalculate command (Shift + F5) will recalculate all formulas in the selected table(s).

 The Highlight command will select all cells on the page containing formulas so you know where you put them.